offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To create a !!hole!!, create a sketch with one or more circles, arcs, and/or points (other entities are ignored).
-Then, select the sketch and use toolbar button 16.
+To create a !!hole!!, create a sketch_FC with one or more circles, arcs, and/or points (other entities are ignored).
+Then, select the sketch_FC and use toolbar button 16.
 Once selected, gizmos may appear in the 3D viewport and a parameter pane opens.

 ![FreeCAD Part Design workbench hole example](freecad_part_design_hole.png)

-The **Base profile types** parameter defines which sketch element types to make into !!holes!!:
+The **Base profile types** parameter defines which sketch_FC element_FC types to make into !!holes!!:

 * **Points, circles and arcs**: Position !!holes!! at points as well as the centers of circles and arcs.
 * **Circles and arcs**: Position !!holes!! the centers of circles and arcs.